 Massachusetts currently fails to collect crucial data at most of the significant decision points in the juvenile justice system, and it has no policy and data oversight commission to analyze and evaluate the effectiveness of the system.

 An Act Improving Juvenile Justice Data Collection directs the Massachusetts Office of the Child Advocate to devise an instrument to collect basic, non-identifying statistical data on youth at each key point of contact in the justice system.
 All stakeholders in the juvenile justice system—including the police, courts, district attorneys, and the Department of Youth Services —would be required to report this data and make this information available to the public.

-The legislation would also create a Juvenile Justice Policy and Data Commission to evaluate policies related to the juvenile justice system, oversee the collection and dissemination of aggregate data regarding the system, and study the implementation of any major statutory changes to the juvenile justice system, including the expansion of juvenile jurisdiction.
-This Commission would ensure the juvenile justice “feeder systems” – child welfare, education, and mental health systems– are represented.
-The Commission would:
+The Criminal Justice Reform Act of 2018 created a Juvenile Justice Policy and Data Commission to evaluate policies related to the juvenile justice system, oversee the collection and dissemination of aggregate data regarding the system, and study the implementation of any major statutory changes to the juvenile justice system, including the expansion of juvenile jurisdiction.
+This Commission will ensure the juvenile justice “feeder systems” – child welfare, education, and mental health systems– are represented.
+The Commission will: